-- 1. Hold a baccalaureate degree from a regionally accredited college or university - 2.
-Admission to the Graduate College: - A. Official transcripts from the university where student received degree - B. Recommendations from three individuals familiar with your work experience - C. Writing sample - D. Completion of student profile form - E. Cumulative GPA of 2.70 with a 3.0 in education courses OR score of 33 or higher on the Miller Analogies Test. - F. Demonstrated English proficiency.
-A Minimum TOEFL score of 550 is required for student born in countries where English is not the language of the home - 3.
+- 1. Hold a baccalaureate degree from a regionally-accredited college or university.
+Program directors will advise applicants regarding degrees earned from nationally-accredited institutions. - 2.
+Admission to the Graduate College: - A. Official transcripts from the university where student received degree - B. Recommendations from three individuals familiar with your work experience - C. Writing sample - D. Completion of student profile form - E. Cumulative GPA of 2.70 with a 3.0 in education courses OR provisional approval of the MAT Program Director - F. Demonstrated English proficiency (minimum TOEFL score of 550 is required for student born in countries where English is not the language of the home) - 3.
 Completed application for admission to Graduate College